developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 5. The administrator reviews the profile for accuracy.

-6. The administrator selects the method(s) for deployment, e.g., the type of bar code and/or an NFC tag.
+6. The administrator selects the method(s) for deployment, e.g., the type of barcode and/or an NFC tag.

 7. The administrator verifies the functionality of the profile by generating and testing the staging material.